ktomingas/vscode-mgraph/README.md

 ## Features

 Main features provided by mGraph:
-- DB Physical Model for db schema visualisation as diagram
+- DB Physical Model for db schema visualisation
-- Meta Model for logical metamodel visualisation as diagram
+- Meta Model for logical metamodel visualisation
-- Instance Model for model visualisation as diagram
+- Instance Model for model visualisation
-- Instance Model Graph for system intance type level data flow graph
+- Instance Model Graph for instance type level data flows
-- Instance Data Graph for intance object level data flow graph
+- Instance Data Graph for intance object level data flows

 ## Usage
 Press cmd+shft+p (mac) or cntr+shft+p (win) and type 'MG' to see and select the visualisation provided by extension: